protocolbuffers/protobuf/benchmarks/README.md

 ### Python:

-For Python benchmark we have `--json` for outputing the json result
+For Python benchmark we have `--json` for outputting the json result

 #### Pure Python: